rytilahti-juuso/useful-js-snippets/README.md

 # useful-js-snippets
-Useful js snippets to manipulate DOM.
+Useful js snippets to manipulate DOM through console (or more preferred way of saving the function to Chrome's code snippets).

 ## Search and Replace text elements
 - Modifies text inside e.g. div, span and p